Sunday, November 5, 2017

 Bar Harbor Old Soaker - #89, 7.25 out of 12

-This brew was gifted from Leslie and Taylor Guillory, who found it on their honeymoon in Bar Harbor.
-The Atlantic Brewing Company in Bar Harbor, Maine, brews Old Soaker Root Beer.
-They initially were the Acadia Brewing company in 1990, located inside the Lompoc Cafe in downtown Bar Harbor.
-The location only allowed them to brew one barrel at a time.
-A few years later, the demand forced two doors down from the restaurant and increased the capacity to seven-barrel batches.
-In 1998, they outgrew that facility and moved to where they are today, 27 years after starting the business.
-They occupy a 19th-century Maine farmstead that employs native vegetation and local stonework.
+This root beer was a gift from Leslie and Taylor Guillory, who discovered it during their honeymoon in Bar Harbor.
+The Atlantic Brewing Company in Bar Harbor, Maine, produces Old Soaker Root Beer.
+Initially known as the Acadia Brewing Company in 1990, it was located within the Lompoc Cafe in downtown Bar Harbor.
+However, the establishment's limited capacity, which permitted only one barrel of brewing at a time, necessitated relocation.
+A few years later, the increased demand necessitated a move two doors down from the restaurant, expanding the capacity to seven-barrel batches.
+In 1998, the company outgrew its previous facility and relocated to its current location, 27 years after its inception.
+The new facility occupies a 19th-century Maine farmstead and utilizes native vegetation and local stonework.

-The company, which claims its root beer is a “Bar Harbor favorite and cult classic,” uses an old-fashioned root beer recipe made with natural quillaja extract from the bark of the yucca plant.
-In the past, I found quillaja to have foam but also an aftertaste I did not enjoy.
+The company, which asserts that its root beer is a “Bar Harbor favorite and cult classic,” uses an antiquated recipe crafted with natural quillaja extract derived from the bark of the yucca plant.
+While quillaja has historically been associated with foam, it also imparts an undesirable aftertaste.

 Ingredients: